sdpjswl/ASJCoreDataOperation/README.md

 You should not use `NSConfinementConcurrencyType` anymore since it's obsolete and Apple doesn't recommend it. `NSPrivateQueueConcurrencyType` creates an `moc` on a background thread and `NSMainQueueConcurrencyType` creates one on the main queue.
 The one we are interested in is `NSPrivateQueueConcurrencyType`.

 ### Creating an `NSManagedObjectContext`

 You can create as many `moc`s as you wish.
 During saving, it must go through an `NSPersistentStoreCoordinator` to write data to an sqlite file.
 You can use the one implemented in `AppDelegate` or provide your own.
+Just make sure that no matter what kind of store your app has; `NSSQLiteStoreType`, `NSXMLStoreType`, `NSBinaryStoreType` or `NSInMemoryStoreType`, the coordinator object must be tied to the same destination.

 ```objc
 NSManagedObjectContext *privateMoc = [[NSManagedObjectContext alloc] initWithConcurrencyType:NSPrivateQueueConcurrencyType];
 privateMoc.persistentStoreCoordinator = appDelegatesPersistentStoreCoordinator;
 ```

-There are two methods, `performBlock:(void (^)())block` and `performBlockAndWait:(void (^)())block`.
+There are two methods for `moc`s, `performBlock:(void (^)())block` and `performBlockAndWait:(void (^)())block`.
 Any code written in those blocks is **guaranteed** to be executed on the same queue the `moc` is created.
 You **must** write your `CoreData` logic inside one of these methods.
+The difference between the two is that `performBlockAndWait:` will block the queue until it's operation is completed.

 ### Saving on a private queue

 Whenever a `save` happens on a private `moc`, data will be written to the sqlite file but the main queue will not be notified about it.
 If you have an `NSFetchedResultsController` setup on the main queue, control will **not** reach its delegate methods.
 However, if the `CoreData` operation and `NSFetchedResultsController` share the same `moc`, it will work.

 If you need the main queue to be notified about any changes made by a private context, you need to merge those changes from the private `moc` to the main `moc`.
-To do so, you have to start observing for `NSManagedObjectContextDidSaveNotification`s on the private `moc`.
+To do so, you have to start observing for `NSManagedObjectContextDidSaveNotification` on the private `moc`.

 ```objc
 [[NSNotificationCenter defaultCenter] addObserver:self selector:@selector(contextDidSave:) name:NSManagedObjectContextDidSaveNotification object:privateMoc];